sabbir-rupom/akaash-rest-api/README.md

 127.0.0.1	rest-api.test
 ```
 * Restart your apache server [Note: change your php.ini file if any module is missing.
 Check the apache logs if you get any unknown error]
 * Go to the `app\config` directory inside your project folder.

-End with an example of getting some data out of the system or using it for a little demo
+Rename the existing `example.*` file to `config_app.ini`.
+* Open your `config_app.ini` file and change the configuration parameters suitable to your machine environment.
+* Create an appropriate `.htaccess` file for your Flight-PHP server inside the project folder

+That's it.
+You are ready to develop and test your API server.

 ## Running the tests